Ygirma1/CompareKarma/README.md

 You should be in the file path JIE-2317-CompareKarma\src

-Type npm install at this point and it mayt take a few moments to finish
+Type "npm install" at this point and it mayt take a few moments to finish

 After it is done, type in "npm start"